PhilipJADunn/ecs-rds-api-gw/README.md

 Here we have our serverless resources.
 I opted to group all of these together under one module mainly due to security between Lambda Environment variables and the secrets required to connect to the database (more about improvements there later on).
 Calling in username/password and host id in plaintext, with the details of such sat in a statefile was something I wished to avoid.

 I enjoyed building these resources this way, I have done a lot more serverless using CloudFormation than Terraform over the years when it comes to SNS/SQS and Lambda.
 Resolving secrets is something CloudFormation does easier than TF in this regard as it happens.

+For the function code I used this AWS article - https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-lambda-tutorial.html

 For the DB itself I went for a serverless postgres build, for this I felt it would suit the workload while being able to scale as required, getting instance sizing correct first time can be a tricky thing to do if you are simply predicting traffic load with no data to back it up.
 Sizing too small can make for some very unhappy people at a peak time, certainly if it's a Friday.
 Sizing too large is going to make the billpayer very unhappy aswell.